 The main cost is the time investment to posting and monitoring your social media.
 At an enterprise level, this isn't typically in the SEO budget, but rather a team that you should integrate with to optimize your content for both SEO and social.

 Technical SEO analyzes how search engines’ robots crawl and index your site.
 An SEO audit to uncover any potential problems and gives you a chance to course-correct before errors impact your site’s ranking.

-Price: A year’s subscription to Screaming Frog, an SEO crawler, costs about $200 a year.
+A year’s subscription to Screaming Frog, an SEO crawler, costs about $200 a year.
 An agency may crawl a site regularly to identify new issues and determine fixes in a retainer setup for minimum of $500–$750 per month.